Odell Beckham Has Injury Scare, Comes Back With Career-Long TD [WATCH]

 Before being traded to the Browns in March, Beckham hauled in 390 passes for 5,476 yards and 44 touchdowns in 59 games with the New York Giants.

 However, he’s missed 16 games over the last two seasons with ankle and quad injuries.
-Beckham blamed Jets defensive coordinator Gregg Williams for the ankle injury he suffered in 2017, which he said came on a dirty play.
+Beckham blamed Jets defensive coordinator Gregg Williams for the ankle injury he suffered in 2017, which he said came on a dirty play he directed.

 “You gotta watch out for the cheap shots and dirty hits and all the things he likes to teach,” Beckham told reporters.
 “If I was a coach, I would never teach what he teaches.
 But that’s just him and what he does.